 From a recreational perspective, the Santa Margarita is equally important.
 Outdoor enthusiasts use the river corridor year-round.
 For birders, it can be the chance at a rare glimpse of birds like the endangered least Bell’s vireo or the endangered southwestern willow fly catcher.
 For equestrians and mountain bikers, the river offers a system of carefully managed trails that are unmatched in the region.
 And for countless others, the Santa Margarita is a place you can go to leave the bustle of the city behind for a relaxing hike along a free-flowing river.

-In 2015, WRC signed an agreement to purchase 1,384 acres of land along the Santa Margarita from the Fallbrook Public Utility District.
-The project will protect five miles of the main-stem Santa Margarita, as well as two miles of Sandia Creek, a key tributary.
+If WRC is able to acquire the lands, our efforts will protect five miles of the main-stem Santa Margarita, as well as two miles of Sandia Creek, a key tributary.
 Once complete, our efforts will create an assemblage of protected areas along the river, connecting the Santa Margarita Ecological Reserve upstream with protected riverlands in Camp Pendleton, downstream.
 We are currently working to secure conservation funding and a long-term steward for the lands.

 Nov 3, 2015